robertrumney/steam-assets/README.md

 # Steam Asset Templates

 **A collection of blank template images for every Steam store and library asset you need when setting up a new game page.**
-Save time.
-Stay consistent.
-Focus on making games.

-## Purpose

-Setting up your game on Steam can be a pain when you just need placeholder assets for testing, planning, or early submission.
-This repo provides **accurate, correctly sized blank templates** for every required and optional Steam graphical asset.

 ## What's Included